I don't want people to leave my site when they click on links. Can I configure these links so that they automatically open in a new tab?

 Overall, we believe that not configuring links to automatically open in a new tab is a best practice for everyone!
 However, if it must happen, then the best way to proceed with configuring links that automatically open in a new tab is to provide both visual and verbal indication.

-Visual indication is something like an external link icon appended at the end of the link, and the verbal indication would be invisible offscreen text that reads "external link opens in a new window," or something similar.
+Visual indication is something like an external link icon appended at the end of the link, and the verbal indication would be invisible offscreen text that reads "external link opens in a new tab," or something similar.
+If an external link icon is used at the end of the link, the message of "external link opens in a new tab" could also be implemented as the alt text of the icon.

 Here are some examples!
 Below is a screenshot of two links.
 The first link is an internal, and the second link is an external link.
 The external link has a link icon appended to the end, after the text of link.